 If a student does not qualify for either of these alternatives, our Fort Mill criminal defense attorneys may resolve the matter by negotiating an agreement with the solicitor’s office or fighting for our clients’ inside the courtroom.

-If you have been charged with a misdemeanor or felony on a college campus in South Carolina, contact our criminal defense lawyers in Fort Mill by calling (803) 548-2468 to schedule a free consultation today.
+If you have been charged with a misdemeanor or felony on a college campus in South Carolina, contact our criminal defense lawyers in Rock Hill by calling (803) 548-2468 to schedule a free consultation today.
 We will fully explain the consequences of these charges, so you can make informed decisions about how to proceed through the legal process with our help.